phetdam/bac-advanced-ml/README.rst

 Note that currently this repository doesn't have any C extension modules so the ``build_ext`` step should not do anything.
-As a note, building C extension modules on your platform require that you use the same compiler that your Python interpreter was compiled with.
+As a note, building C extension modules on your platform requires that you use the same compiler that your Python interpreter was compiled with.
 On Linux the compiler is usually ``gcc``, on Windows it is usually Microsoft Visual C++, and on Mac ``clang``.
+However, the ``setup.py`` file will take care of all the details for you and you can trust that it gets the sometimes magical compiler invocations correct.

 From PyPI
 ---------

 Ideally, once the exercise materials are in a relatively stable state, rolling releases to PyPI can be made to simplify the installation process.
-This is a future concern, however.
+This is a future concern, however, and won't be available for this semester.

 Compiling ``.tex`` source